Master of Occupational Therapy

 MOT HRSA Grant

 The MOT program was recently awarded a Scholarships for Disadvantaged Students grant through the Health Resources & Services Administration.
 The award of $2.688 million will be dispersed over five years, beginning with the incoming Fall 2020 semester.
-Ten MOT students–new and/or current–will receive this year’s SDS scholarship, with the number of recipients next year increasing to 15 through the year 2025.
+Qualifying students will receive financial awards every semester through the year 2025.

 For questions regarding the application process, please contact Dr. Caren Schranz at firstname.lastname@example.org.

 Lauren Green, Occupational Therapy Student Alumni

 My experience in the Master of Occupational Therapy program at GSU has been amazing and incomparable.
 Our small class sizes ensure a quality learning experience, and the professors are truly invested in us—they go to great lengths to make sure we understand and are competent with the information needed to succeed and grow as a student and knowledgeable occupational therapist.
 We also take part in countless community experiences where we apply our skills and knowledge to various settings in the community.
 Not only are the experiences eye opening and rewarding, but these opportunities allow a learning experience that could never be simulated in a classroom.

 Caren Schranz, Chair of Occupational Therapy and Associate Professor